-The U.S. immigration information in this International FAQ is for informational purposes only, it is not legal advice and is not intended to replace the advice of a licensed attorney; rather, it is a summary of messaging provided to SXSW by the U.S. Government and other resources via the websites linked to in this FAQ and the information contained herein is intended to provide general information to those experiencing some common issues.
-SXSW cannot provide you with specific legal advice because only you can decide how best to enter the U.S. based on your particular circumstances, and SXSW cannot be financially or legally responsible for that decision.
+The U.S. immigration information in this International FAQ is for informational purposes only, it is not legal advice and is not intended to replace the advice of a licensed attorney; rather, it is a summary of messaging provided to SXSW by U.S. Customs and Border Protection (CBP) and by the U.S. government via the websites linked to in this FAQ and the information contained herein is intended to provide general information to those experiencing some common issues.
+SXSW cannot provide you with specific legal advice.
+Only you and your legal counsel can decide how best to enter the U.S. based on your particular circumstances; SXSW is not financially or legally responsible for your decision.
 SXSW works to ensure that information on the website is accurate and up to date, but we make no claim as to the accuracy of this information.
 We are not responsible for any consequences that may result from the use of this website or the information it contains.
 The operation of this website does not create an attorney-client relationship between SXSW and any users.

-To decide which visa is best for you and/or your group, SXSW recommends that you seek legal counsel.
+To decide which visa is best for you and/or your band, SXSW recommends that you seek legal counsel.
 You can find a list of some of the lawyers who have worked with artists and speakers heading to previous SXSW events in the Additional Resources section of this FAQ, however, you are free to contact any lawyer you wish.
-Here is a link to Tamizdat, a non-profit that advocates for international exchange and has an updated list of public advisories.